AndreaPerrello/Rebeca/README.md

 Each action always contains the following keywords:

-- **$class**: The class of action to fire.
-Currently, only 'single' fire is support by default, but others can be added;
+- **$class**: the class of action to fire (currently, only 'single' fire is support by default, but others can be added);
-- **$category**: A string which determines the function to fire to execute the action.
+- **$category**: a string which determines the function to fire to execute the action.
 Multiple action categories can be defined at runtime;
-- **$data**: The payload of the action's fired function.
+- **$data**: the payload of the action's fired function.